 The Botany Enthusiasts Club (BEC) is the first and only Botany Club at UBC, and the only student club directly affiliated with the UBC Department of Botany.
 BEC seeks to bring together UBC faculty members, graduate students, and undergraduates who share a passion for the discipline of botany and/or a general interest in plants.
 Throughout the Winter Session, the executive members of BEC organize a variety of plant-related activities and events that promote the building of a community of plant admirers at UBC (please check below for the schedule of events).
 Everyone is welcomed and encouraged to attend these events, as long as they share our love for plants.

 EESA is a student society dedicated to providing environmental engineering students many valuable resources and bridging the student bodies of UBC and UNBC.
-Throughout the year, EESA strives to involve environmental engineering students in various national conferences and competitions.
+Throughout the year, EESA strives to involve environmental engineering students in various national conferences and competitions as well as facilitating industry tours and engaging in sustainability initiatives and education.

 The Environmental Science Students Association (ESSA) is the student club representing the environmental science program at UBC.
 We are dedicated to bringing together people with a passion for the environment.
 To do this, we organize social events for students to get to know each other outside the classroom.
 We also put on academic conferences and discussions with professionals in the environmental sciences field, as well as study groups for the program's core courses.
 We also take part in events promoting public awareness of environmental issues.
 Please contact us anytime if you are interested in joining ESSA or the environmental science program!